Copp School holds a Learning Excellence Award for Best Practice in Music!

 As well as discrete music lessons in class, the whole school has weekly Worship through Song sessions which help to broaden their understanding/meaning of hymns.
-Pupils are also given the opportunity to listen to a range of music selected according to the worship theme each week.
-Hymns are sung during whole school worship, although due to the impact of Covid-19, collective singing has been put on hold for the autumn term.
+They are also given the opportunity to listen to a range of music selected on the worship theme each week.
+Hymns are sung during whole school assemblies.

 Instrumental tuition is important at Copp and we provide peripatetic lessons in keyboard and guitar.
 Pupils from Y3 are encouraged to join Copp Choir, which has a high profile in the local and wider community.
 Groups/individuals are encouraged to showcase their talents during a range of forums, whenever they are confident to do so.

 By the end of KS2 pupils will have experienced:

 - an interactive performance by the Liverpool Philharmonic Orchestra;

 - the opportunity to perform on the stage for parents and families;

 - the opportunity to learn a musical instrument (peripatetic).